crazytaxii/google_foo_bar/doomsday_fuel/readme.txt

     (int) m = [[0, 1, 0, 0, 0, 1], [4, 0, 0, 3, 2, 0], [0, 0, 0, 0, 0, 0], [0, 0, 0, 0, 0, 0], [0, 0, 0, 0, 0, 0], [0, 0, 0, 0, 0, 0]]
 Output:
     (int list) [0, 3, 2, 9, 14]

-Use verify [file] to test your solution and see how it does.
-When you are finished editing your code, use submit [file] to submit your answer.
-If your solution passes the test cases, it will be removed from your home folder.